 Step 3: Create and Customize Registration Forms

-To continue with the event creation process, create a registration form to preview the elements configured in the Event Setup area.
-Once a form is created, the user can proceed with additional elements of the event.
-Additional elements include Registrant Details, Agenda, Housing, and more.
+Step 3 describes how to create and customize registration forms.
+To continue with the event creation process you should create a registration form to preview the elements you have configured in the Event Setup area.
+After you create a form, you can proceed with additional elements of the event, such as Registrant Details, Agenda, Housing, and other elements.

 Best Practices